Lemon Law in Iowa

 - If the manufacturer does not resolve the problem within 10 days, you may request that the manufacturer replace the vehicle or refund the purchase price, minus a fee for your use of the vehicle.

-- If your request is refused, you may hire an attorney and file a lawsuit against the manufacturer.
+- If your request is refused or unsatisfactory, you may hire an attorney and file a lawsuit against the manufacturer.
 However, if the company offers a dispute resolution service, you must go through this process first.

-Visit the Iowa Attorney General's website to read more about the Lemon Law in plain English―not legalese.
+Visit the Iowa Attorney General's website to read more about the lemon law.
 To learn more about your specific legal rights, consult an attorney in your area who specializes in lemon law cases.
 A lawyer will be able to provide advice on the best way to proceed with your case.